 Today’s guest is Jens Mayer from Germany.
-Jens works as a managing director at a brand experience agency Jack Morton Worldwide and he has 20+ years of in brand experience.
+Jens works as a managing director at a brand experience agency Jack Morton Worldwide and has 20+ years of experience.
 His passion is to tie together events and digital technology.

 In this episode, we talk about brand experience principles, content marketing creation and promotion, event organizing, creativity and personal success.